With the World Cup fast approaching we take a look at some of the teams who we think will contend for the trophy.

 Manuel Neuer has been injured for a long time and has rarely been featuring for Bayern Munich.
 As a result Marc-Andre Ter Stegen has been called in to replace him.
 He is Barcelona’s starting keeper so he is no slouch, but they are weaker without Neuer.

 Additionally, Germany occasionally lack an out and out striker of the Miroslav Klose variety.
-Coach Joachim Low has options here though, with Sandro Wagner possibly acting as the target man.
+Coach Joachim Low has options here though, with Mario Gomez possibly acting as the target man.
 Or he could use Timo Werner as a freewheeling forward.
-Right now it appears Mario Gotze misses out.
+Shockingly, both Mario Gotze and Leroy Sane have missed out on the final World Cup squad.

 Spain are arguably not as strong as they once were, but they still have world class players aplenty and didn’t lose a game during qualification.